Code-Institute-Submissions/diogo-pessoa-YourForceGym/README.md

 All text content is fictional and authored by [me](https://github.com/diogo-pessoa).

+### sourcecode reference:

+- Bootstrap Modal dynamic image loading in Gallery is used from: [Stack Overflow](https://stackoverflow.com/questions/25023199/in-bootstrap-open-enlarge-image-in-modal#25023822), snipped is shared by author [here](https://jsfiddle.net/6CR2H/1/)

 ### Media

 - The Media content used in this site was obtained from [pixabay](https://pixabay.com/images/search/gym/)